Approximate Methods for Solving Chance Constrained Linear Programs in Probability Measure Space: Abstract

 \section{Abstract}

-Many risk-aware decision-making problems can be formulated as a chance constrained linear program in probability measure space, which is NP-hard and unsolvable directly.
-In this paper, we propose approximate methods to address this NP-hard problem.
-In the proposed methods, the original problem is approximated by two kinds of solvable optimization problems in finite-dimension space.
-We prove the convergence of the approximations and give numerical experiments including a stochastic control problem for validation.
+A risk-aware decision-making problem can be formulated as a chance-constrained linear program in probability measure space.
+Chance-constrained linear program in probability measure space is intractable, and no numerical method exists to solve this problem.
+This paper presents numerical methods to solve chance-constrained linear programs in probability measure space for the first time.
+We propose two solvable optimization problems as approximate problems of the original problem.
+We prove the uniform convergence of each approximate problem.
+Moreover, numerical experiments have been implemented to validate the proposed methods.